-Katherine is a PhD student in Educational Psychology at the University of Wisconsin-Madison in Dr. Ed Hubbard’s Educational Neuroscience Lab.
-She completed her MA at the UW-Madison in Interdisciplinary Theatre Studies with an emphasis in Theatre for Youth in 2018, and transferred to the EdNeuro Lab to further pursue questions of performance and cognition.
-She believes passionately in the mutually positive possibilities inherent in the intersections of science and art
+Katherine is a PhD student in Educational Psychology at the University of Wisconsin-Madison.
+She completed her MA at the UW-Madison in Interdisciplinary Theatre Studies with an emphasis in Theatre for Youth with Dr. Manon van de Water in 2018, and transferred to Ed Psych to further pursue questions of performance and cognition.
+She believes passionately in the mutually positive possibilities inherent in the intersections of science and art.

 Current Labs/Fellowship: Katherine primarily works with her advisor Dr. Edward M. Hubbard in the Educational Neuroscience Lab.
 She also works with Dr. Erica Halverson in the Community Arts Research Lab in the department of Curriculum & Instruction, and is a 2020-21 art/science fusion Kohler Fellow at the Wisconsin Institute of Discovery.